Protecting UK nationals at risk abroad

 We advocate with family members of detainees to encourage greater assistance to them and seek greater parliamentary oversight of consular cases involving a risk of torture and ill-treatment.

-We are currently supporting several British nationals and their families to seek their release, and, pending release, to have their conditions of detention improved.
+We are currently supporting several British nationals and their families to ensure their rights are protected.

-These include Nazanin Zaghari-Ratcliffe in Iran and Andargachew “Andy” Tsege in Ethiopia.
+These include Nazanin Zaghari-Ratcliffe in Iran, Andargachew “Andy” Tsege in Ethiopia, and Jagtar Singh Johal in India.

-The United Nations Working Group on Arbitrary Detention has found them all to be arbitrarily detained in violation of international law and has called for their immediate release.
-All have been referred to the UN Special Rapporteur on torture and other cruel, inhuman and degrading treatment for appropriate action.
+The United Nations Working Group on Arbitrary Detention has found both Nazanin and Andy to be arbitrarily detained in violation of international law and has called for their immediate release.
+They were both referred to the UN Special Rapporteur on torture and other cruel, inhuman and degrading treatment for appropriate action.

-In each of these cases, the UK government is in a position to pursue further diplomatic action both publicly and privately.
+In each of these cases, the UK government is in a position to pursue further diplomatic action both publicly and privately in order to help to protect them from further human rights abuses.

 - For the International Day in Support of Victims of Torture on 26 June, REDRESS shared the stories of those whose lives have been affected by torture and ill-treatment.
 Watch our first video, Bring Nazanin Home, where Nazanin’s husband Richard speaks about the ongoing campaign to #FreeNazanin